 5 Ways to Sustain a Healthy Team

-1. Communication is King: Communication runs through every aspect of a team like the cardiovascular system (heart, lungs, veins, etc.) through a human body.
+1. Communication is King: Communication runs through every aspect of a team, like the cardiovascular system (heart, lungs, veins, etc.) through the human body.
 A body is healthy when there’s clean, continuous blood flow.
 Similarly, a team flourishes from the continuous presence of clear communication.
-From vision and strategy, to role expectations, affirmations, and constructive feedback, clear communication is essential.
-So much so, that when PROMARK coaches were asked “What creates a healthy team?” one coach simply responded “communicate, communicate, communicate.”
+From vision and strategy to role expectations, affirmations, and constructive feedback, clear communication is essential.
+So much so that when PROMARK coaches were asked, “What creates a healthy team?” one coach simply responded, “communicate, communicate, communicate.”

 3. Take Back the Meeting: For many, meetings feel like a time sink or necessary evil.
 But they’re still a great way to bring your team together to establish clarity, connection, and clear calls to action.
 Here are a few ways to “take back the meeting”: